 [WARNING 1: The Dark Knight has been out for long enough now that most of you interested in seeing it should have seen it.
 To those of you who haven’t, know now: spoilery follows.]
-[WARNING 2: As usual, I was late to this particular party, so I just wanted to publish this blasted blog post before […]
+[WARNING 2: As usual, I was late to this particular party, so I just wanted to publish this blasted blog post […]

 Stephen Pollard (under the title “Is the BBC out of control?”) and the Centre Right Blog at Conservative Home (under the title “Big Brother Corporation”) embed video of the recent, and undoubtedly threatening, ad warning unlicensed TV viewers of the completeness of the TV licensing authority’s database of UK addresses.
 In SP’s comments, Nicholas writes: […]